-Barrier Action Steps to Overcome Barrier Person Responsible Timetable In-Process Measure Time for reflection & feedback Monthly department and team meetings to discuss and reflect upon: curriculum mapping, performance tasks, common formative/ summative assessment data, and utilization of attempted strategies such as Kagan, AVID, STEAM.
-Opportunities to receive feedback from peers through invitations/ Department Chairs and Team Leaders will keep minutes of meetings to provide to administration and members of departments or teams.
+Barrier Action Steps to Overcome Barrier Person Responsible Timetable In-Process Measure Time for reflection & feedback Monthly department and team meetings to discuss and reflect upon: curriculum mapping, performance tasks, common formative/ summative assessment data and utilization of attempted strategies such as AVID and STEAM.
+Opportunity to receive feedback from peers through invitations/ observations of classrooms when strategies are implemented.
+Weekly team meetings in the Data Room to discuss lowest 25% and other student concerns.
+Department Chairs and Team Leaders will keep minutes of meetings to provide to administration and members of departments or teams.
 Peer feedback and observation tools will be provided upon observations of implemented strategies.
+Team Leaders, Guidance, and Administration.
 Monthly at a minimum.
 Within each semester, teachers should have the opportunity to, at a minimum, receive one peer observation with feedback.
+Weekly at a minimum.
 Minutes that are provided to members of departments, team, and administration.
-Individual observation feedback forms that can be given to peer and/or evaluating administrator for evidence relating to standards-aligned observations of classrooms when strategies are implemented.
-Providing professional 1.
-AVID 1.
-PD monthly on 1. instruction.
-Meeting agendas Buy-in of faculty 2. development training.
+Individual observation feedback forms that can be given to peer and/or evaluating administrator for evidence.
+Student data Buy-in of faculty Provide professional development training.
 Time given to teachers to perform peer observations with feedback.
-Coordinator and elective teacher; STEAM coordinating teacher; Teacher 2. early release days Monthly as requested and inservice sign in sheets Google doc evidencing observation and 3.
-Monthly drawings for classroom coverage with teachers who consistently implement AVID and STEAM best practices that will provide two plannings in one day for teacher(s).
-2. leaders on campus.
+Monthly drawings for classroom AVID Coordinator and elective teacher; STEAM coordinating teacher; Teacher leaders on campus.
 Administrative time can assist with coverage for teachers to perform observations with feedback.
-4.5.6.
-During classroom walk-throughs and observations monthly First Semester for all teachers. strategy schedule.
-Google doc of STEAM Project Director coverage.
-Coupon collection when redeemed.
-Administrative team will provide coupons to teachers who are consistently implementing AVID, STEAM, and Kagan strategies.
-4.5.
-STEAM Project Director Administrative team Administrative team School Advisory 5.
-Align with the School Improvement Plan.
-First semester - "Give Day" - which means each teacher will be provided a sub to observe one class of their choosing.
-Council Teacher Grant - teachers apply for this grant to help purchase resources that will aide their student in their educational development.
+PD monthly on early release days Monthly as requested Monthly at faculty meetings During classroom Meeting agendas and inservice sign in sheets Google doc evidencing observation and strategy schedule.
+Google doc of STEAM Project